Campus Hazing Transparency Report

-Pursuant to Virginia Code Section 23.1-822, the University provides a report of past hazing misconduct involving student organizations.
-The information below includes the name of the student organization, the dates (if known) of the hazing behavior, the date such behavior was reported to the University, the dates of investigation and when the organization was found responsible, and a description of the findings.
+Pursuant to Virginia Code Section 23.1-822 and the federal Stop Campus Hazing Act (H.R.5646), the University provides a report of past hazing misconduct involving student organizations.
+The information below includes the name of the student organization, the dates (if known) of the hazing behavior, the date such behavior was reported to the University, the dates of investigation and when the organization was found responsible, and a description of the findings and sanctions placed on the organization.
+Beginning in January 2025 and in accordance with the Stop Campus Hazing Act, the information will also include whether any findings of hazing involved the abuse or illegal use of alcohol or drugs.
+Please note that unless otherwise specified, the date of responsible finding indicated in the chart below corresponds to the date of notice provided to the student organization.
 Reports of hazing that did not result in a finding of responsibility are not included.
 The University will update this information at least ten calendar days prior to the start of each fall and winter term and will maintain the information for ten years following the date of initial disclosure.

 Student OrganizationDate(s) of Hazing MisconductDate ReportedDates of InvestigationDate Organization was found ResponsibleDescription of Incident (charges, findings, and sanctions)